matthutchinson/acts_as_textcaptcha/README.md

 ## Todo

-* Allow translatable user configured questions and answers
+* Allow translatable user supplied questions and answers in config
 * Allow `Net::HTTP` to be swapped out for any another HTTP client.

 ## License